Merck & Co., Inc. (NYSE:MRK) Updates FY 2021 Earnings Guidance

-Merck & Co., Inc. (NYSE:MRK) last posted its quarterly earnings results on Wednesday, February 3rd.
-The company reported $1.32 earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of $1.38 by ($0.06).
-The company had revenue of $12.51 billion during the quarter, compared to the consensus estimate of $12.65 billion.
-Merck & Co., Inc. had a return on equity of 53.83% and a net margin of 24.33%.
-The firm’s revenue for the quarter was up 5.4% on a year-over-year basis.
-During the same quarter in the prior year, the business earned $1.16 earnings per share.
-Equities research analysts forecast that Merck & Co., Inc. will post 5.9 EPS for the current year.

-An institutional investor recently bought a new position in Merck & Co., Inc. stock.
-OLD Mission Capital LLC purchased a new stake in shares of Merck & Co., Inc. (NYSE:MRK) during the third quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
-The institutional investor purchased 2,980 shares of the company’s stock, valued at approximately $247,000.
-72.86% of the stock is currently owned by hedge funds and other institutional investors.
+A hedge fund recently bought a new stake in Merck & Co., Inc. stock.
+OLD Mission Capital LLC bought a new stake in Merck & Co., Inc. (NYSE:MRK) during the 3rd quarter, according to its most recent Form 13F filing with the SEC.
+The firm bought 2,980 shares of the company’s stock, valued at approximately $247,000.
+72.86% of the stock is owned by institutional investors.

 Merck & Co, Inc operates as a healthcare company worldwide.
 It operates through two segments, Pharmaceutical and Animal Health segments.
 The Pharmaceutical segment offers human health pharmaceutical products in the areas of oncology, hospital acute care, immunology, neuroscience, virology, cardiovascular, diabetes, and women's health, as well as vaccine products.